elixir-lang/elixir-lang.github.com/install.markdown

   - Using [Macports](https://www.macports.org/):
     * Run: `sudo port install elixir`

+Note version managers (described below), are also available for macOS.

 ### GNU/Linux

+On Unix systems, there are two options to install Elixir.
+You can use the Erlang/Elixir packages that are part of your distribution, although those may lag behind in version numbers (especially for LTS releases).
+In such cases, you can also opt to use a version manager.

+#### Version managers

+There are many tools that allow developers to install and manage multiple Erlang and Elixir versions.
+They are useful if you have multiple projects running on different Elixir or Erlang versions, can't install Erlang or Elixir as mentioned above or if the version provided by your package manager is outdated.
+Here are some of those tools:

+  * [asdf](https://github.com/asdf-vm/asdf) - install and manage different [Elixir](https://github.com/asdf-vm/asdf-elixir) and [Erlang](https://github.com/asdf-vm/asdf-erlang) versions
+  * [kiex](https://github.com/taylor/kiex) - install and manage different Elixir versions
+  * [kerl](https://github.com/yrashk/kerl) - install and manage different Erlang versions

+Keep in mind that each Elixir version supports specific Erlang/OTP versions.
+[See the supported versions alongside our docs](/docs).

+#### Distributions

   - **Alpine Linux** (Community repository)
     * Run: `apk add elixir`